-Born to Vietnamese parents in Paris, France, he was trained as a scientist (PhD U. Paris).
+Born to Vietnamese parents in Paris, France, Luong was trained as a scientist (PhD U. Paris).
 The revelation of the high Alps led him to become a mountain climber and wilderness guide.
 When he came to the US to conduct research in the fields of Artificial Intelligence and Image Processing for what was to be a short stay, he chose UC Berkeley, because of the proximity to Yosemite--a world class rock climbing destination.

-His photographs have been the subject of four large-format books.
+Luong's photographs have been the subject of four large-format books.

-countries around the world.
-His work has been profiled or reviewed in publications
+His work, profiled or reviewed in magazines

 large audience through terragalleria.com, one of the most